|

 luminous green with swaying light and shadows was deeply dreamlike; she

-had this tantalizing affect on everyone.
+had this affect on everyone.
+It was hard to stay focused.

 31. Bri hustled across the